JUNYOKAN!

 4 November 1943:

-8 miles SW of Kavieng.
-That same day, the ISUZU hits a mine laid by the USS SILVERSIDES (SS-236).
-ISUZU sustains hull damage forward and two gun mounts are also damaged.
-The survey ship TSUKUSHI and converted auxiliary RYUSEI MARU are sunk in the same mine field.
-DesDiv 17's ISOKAZE is also damaged by a mine.
-The ISUZU departs Kavieng for Rabaul.
+At 1700, ISUZU arrives at Kavieng and disembarks troops.
+Soon after departure she hits a mine laid by USS SILVERSIDES (SS-236) 8 miles SW of Kavieng.
+ISUZU sustains hull damage forward and two main guns (Nos.
+1 and 3) are jammed in train.
+Survey ship TSUKUSHI and converted auxiliary RYUOZAN MARU are sunk in the same mine field while DesDiv 17's ISOKAZE is damaged.

 5 November 1943: The Carrier Raid on Rabaul: